Court sentence in multimillion fraud scheme

 His wife received an eight-month prison sentence and a fine for taking part in obscuring funds.
 The Zurich-based financial adviser was found guilty of money laundering and forging securities, and was received a nine-month prison sentence and a fine.

-The court reproached the adviser for helping the court buy a property in Montreux without questioning where the money came from.
+The court reproached the adviser for helping the couple buy a property in Montreux without questioning where the money came from.
 "He had to have serious doubts about the criminal origin of the funds used," court president and magistrate Sandrine Osojnak was quoted as saying.

 Swiss entanglement